dstein64/nvim-scrollview/README.md

 #### Lua Example

-A `setup()` function is provided for convenience.
-It can be used to set `scrollview` configuration variables.
+A Lua `setup()` function is provided for convenience, to set globally scoped options (the 'scrollview_' prefix is omitted).

 ```lua
 require('scrollview').setup({